Location: North Fambridge , Essex UK

-Condition: Good, requires commissioning and routine maintenance
+Condition: Good, routine maintenance

 Class: Thames Sailing Barge

 A National Historic vessel, Kitty is a fully working sailing, Charter Commercial vessel.
 She is 82ft long with a 22ft beam.

 Fully kitted out as a rather unique venue for a Business meetings, Family celebrations, Corporate hospitality, Team building exercises or just for the sheer pleasure of a sail aboard one of these magnificent ex ” Work Horses”.

 Kitty is a wooden vessel.
 Built in 1895 by J & H Cann of Harwich, Sailing Barge Kitty is now considered to be one of the finest barges currently available for charter.
 Whether on deck, or down below in the saloon, Kitty has something to offer everyone, a treasure of maritime history.

 Kitty is one of 37 barges built by J & H Cann at Gas House Creek, Harwich.
 The Cann’s were renowned for both high quality workmanship and a reputation for building fast vessels.
 This reputation for speed is evidenced by the number of East Coast Barge races she has won over the years.
 Built in 1895 to carry cargoes of grain in the North Sea, along the East Coast and on to the near continent.

 Her Spritsail rig has a sail area of nearing 3000 sq ft, she weighs 79 gross tons.
 In her time capable of carrying a cargo of 150tons, mainly sailed by a Master and his Mate alone.
 She was taken out of trade in 1955 after 60years of commercial service.

 She holds a passenger licence for up to 43 guests when under way, 60 guests when moored as a static event alongside, or up to 35 persons for a formal sit down dinner.